wanhive/hub/docs/HOWTO-faq.md

 ### How to calculate the capacity reservation ratios.

-The *capacity reservation ratios* determine the portions of a hub's computational resource for *answering* and *forwarding* the messages.
-Use the following equations to calculate their values:
+The *capacity reservation ratios* determine the allocation of a hub's computational resources for *answering* and *forwarding* the messages.
+Use the following formulas to calculate their values:

 ```
 2*answerRatio + forwardRatio <= 1